 Some people say that barbecuing is an art.
 However, you can't be crowned Grill King or Grill Queen if you don't have a grill.
 These days, a propane grill is as unique as the cooking style of the individual using it.
 With so many options available, how do you decide which one is right for you?

-Whether you aspire to culinary greatness or just want a way cook some burgers for friends, a propane grill is a great investment.
+Whether you aspire to culinary greatness, you want a way to cook some burgers for friends, or you're choosing your first grill, a propane grill is a great investment.

 The shopping guide guide below will walk you through everything you need to know about propane grills, from side burners to infrared technology.
 When you’re ready to invest in a new propane grill, we invite you to look at our favorite choices at the top of this page.